That They May Face the Rising Sun (film): Production

 The adaptation of the John McGahern 2002 novel was directed and co-written by Pat Collins whose previous documentary work includes John McGahern: A Private World (2005).
 The script was co-written by Eamon Little.
 The cast has Barry Ward, Anna Bederke in the lead roles and also includes Lalor Roddy, Sean McGinley, Ruth McCabe and first-time actor Phillip Dolan.

 Principal photography took place in Connemara in County Galway, along the Mayo border.

 Release

 The premiered at the London Film Festival in 2023.

 Reception

-On Rotten Tomatoes it has a score of 100% based on reviews from 19 critics.
+On the review aggregator site Rotten Tomatoes, the film currently holds a score of 97% based on 33 critic reviews.

 The film was nominated for 11 awards, winning for Best Film, at the Irish Film & Television Awards in April 2024.